SharinaS/music-central/README.md

 ## AWS Services
 ### S3
+* Used for deploying the about me page, and for storing images used on the splash page.
 * It is very easy to store an image on S3 after you make a bucket, and then use it in your website.
   * After making sure the image is public, you just copy the link, and add it to your code.
 * S3 doesn't just store images or video; it can host an entire static site with multiple files.